 Ubl has worked extensively with patient advocacy organizations in health policy, including longstanding service on the board of the National Health Council, a leading umbrella organization for voluntary health care organizations and has been personally involved with JDRF (formerly known as the Juvenile Diabetes Research Foundation).

-He is routinely recognized as one of Washington’s most effective advocates, and, in 2017, was named for the second year in a row to Modern Healthcare’s “100 Most Influential People in Healthcare.”
-In 2016, he was named a Top Lobbyist by The Hill and a top health influencer by Medical Marketing & Media and PR Week magazines.
+He is routinely recognized as one of Washington’s most effective advocates.
+For two years in a row, Ubl was named to Modern Healthcare’s “100 Most Influential People in Healthcare,” as a Top Lobbyist by The Hill and a top health influencer by Medical Marketing & Media and PR Week magazines.

 Prior to AdvaMed, Ubl was vice president of legislation for the Federation of American Hospitals.
 He began his Washington career on Capitol Hill.